 When it comes to Jumbo debt-to-income ratio requirements, you will see a wide range of levels between Jumbo home loan lenders.
 That’s because mortgage lenders are underwriting the loan application to their guidelines (rather than VA, FHA, or Conforming home loan guidelines).

-Going above a 45% DTI ratio on a Jumbo home loan is difficult, and most home lenders will turn down the loan application with a DTI above 45%.
+It is difficult to go above a 45% DTI ratio on a Jumbo home loan, and most home lenders will turn down the loan application with a DTI above 45%.

-The debt-to-income ratio calculation Is relatively simple.
-Debts are divided by gross income for W2 employees, or self-employed borrowers, it’s debts divided by net income.
+The debt-to-income ratio calculation is relatively simple.
+For W2 employees and retired loan applicants, debts are divided by gross income; for loan applicants who are self-employed, their debts are divided by pre-tax net income.

 When you calculate your DTI ratio, it’s important to remember that you need to include your total housing payment.
 Your total monthly housing payment consists of the following3;